benmathews/SLCKubernetesPresentation/codefreshPresentation.md

 <!--
+I'm really excited about the changes we have made.
+In 2.5 years we went from barely hanging together to pretty good.

 So what are we doing next?
 We are really happy with how well we can push out kubernetes objects through Helm, Helmfile, and Codefresh.
 That is reliable and fast.